 Each purchase of Reset Balance comes with leaflet that explains the functions of the human endocannabinoid system.
 After much research and working back and forth with CBD specialists and copyrighters, a neat and concise educational piece of literature took the form of a folded leaflet that can be found in every box of Reset Balance.

-Well was then tasked with creating a set of online marketing materials for Reset.
+Online marketing materials for were need needed to be developed after the first stages of brand development.
 The goal here was to create inclusive materials that spoke to all demographics that may be positively impacted by the product.
 The simple, clean nature of the brand, combined with photography and clever, considerate copyrighting resulted in a spectrum of materials covering people old or young, male, female, pink or blue.
-This was a great opportunity for Well to collaborate on developing the brand's message and DNA through copy creation and associated imagery.
+This was a great opportunity to collaborate on developing the brand's message and DNA through copy creation and associated imagery.

 Below is a larger overview of a small portion of the materials made for social media purposes.
-Well created over 1000 items for social media that was implemented through Reset's channels by US based marketing company BIG CO.
+Over 1000 items for social media that was implemented through Reset's channels by US based marketing company BIG CO.

 To finalise the project as a complete package, Well was in charge of directing the look and feel of the e-commerce website which also serves as point of education and a resource for the research Reset are currently undergoing with their nano-delivered CBD.
 A plethora of icons, animations, images and research based copy was developed by well to round off an online source of rich information that persuades several consumers everyday to make the switch to nanoliposomal CBD.